Bayurzx/OnlineSafety/why.md

 ## What's next for OnlineSafetyGame
 Expansion of Content:

-Our vision is to develop additional chapters that cover various aspects of technology, including data privacy, cybersecurity, and emerging technologies.
+Our vision is to develop additional chapters that cover various aspects of technology, including data privacy, cybersecurity, and emerging technologies especially the LLM trend.
 Users will have the opportunity to explore and learn about different online safety topics in a comprehensive and engaging manner.
 Enhanced Interactivity and Engagement: